The thought that my kids deserve better, starts a little something like this.

 She had spent the day under the care of another mother who apparently didn’t lose her marbles as frequently as I, and though I was under no illusion that this mom was perfect, in this moment I felt about as far from it as you could get.

 To be honest I felt crushed.
 I slid behind the steering wheel of my less than immaculate minivan, and I felt too small to be at the helm.
 I definitely felt lower than the windshield; I felt lower than dirt.
-I considered the many times I lose my cool, and I realized once again just how short I fall on a daily basis.
+I considered the many times I lose my cool, and I realized once again just how short I fall on a daily basis and thought about how my kids deserve better.
 Why couldn’t I get it right?!

 I couldn’t keep a clean house like my little sister did.